-If your job offers a 401k or some retirement account, you should jump on it and take advantage of it.
+If your job offers a 401k or another retirement account, you should take advantage of it ASAP.
 If your company matches your investment in a 401k, it is imperative to join.
-It's free money, why not participate?
-You should still do some research on how it works and be sure to monitor it once you are invested.
+It’s free money, why not participate?
+You should still do some research on how it works and be sure to monitor it once you invest.

 11. Set a budget

-12. Pay More on Your Debts Than the Minimum
+12. Pay More on Your Debt Than the Minimum

-If you do have debts, pay more than the minimum to get ahead.
-I currently make sure to pay more on my long-term debts such as my mortgage, car payment, credit cards, etc. Just by paying one more extra payment a year on my mortgage alone I am cutting seven years off the time it takes to pay off.
-Pay more than the minimum and your debt will shrink quickly.
+There’s no way you can consider yourself to be wealthy in your 20s if you have a mountain of debt.
+If you do have debt, pay more than the minimum to get ahead.
+I currently make sure to pay more on my long-term debts, such as my mortgage, car payment, credit cards, student loans, etc. Just by paying one more extra amount a year on my mortgage alone, I am cutting seven years off the time it takes to pay off.
+Pay more than the minimum, and your debt will shrink quickly.

 If you are paying down debts, the one to pay off first is credit card debt.
 It costs you a lot in interest fees to have a revolving balance on your credit cards, so make a point to pay those first.
-Start with the cards with the highest interest rates first by paying more than the minimum on those and the minimum on the others.
-Once you pay off one, make your way to the next.
+Start with the cards with the highest interest rates by paying more than the minimum on those.
+Don’t forget to pay the minimum on the others, though!
+Once you pay off the highest-interest rate ones, make your way to the next.

 14. Choose a Career Where You Can Get Rich

 There are many career choices out there, and if you plan on becoming wealthy in your 20s working for someone else, it is best to choose wisely.
 There are certain jobs out there where people are capable of being rich while working for someone else.
-A few of those include A CEO, a Marketing Manager, IT Managers and a Pharmacists to name a few.
-Check out this article on careers that can make you rich (especially if you are a woman) for more.
+A few of those include a CEO, Marketing Manager, IT Manager, and Pharmacist, to name a few.
+Check out this article on careers that can make you rich (especially if you are a woman) for more ideas!

 15. Get Insured

-If you do not have life insurance, you should get some as of yesterday.
-The benefits of getting insured while you are young and healthy are that premiums are relatively small for you.
 You could get disability insurance as well as insurance if you were to pass.
-Make sure to get enough to cover you funeral costs and pay off your debts in this case.
-In some of these insurance policies, they work as money market accounts where you take money out of then if needed as well.
+Make sure to get enough to cover your funeral costs and pay off your debts in this case.
+In some of these insurance policies, they work like money market accounts where you take money out of then if needed as well.

 16. Track Your Spending

-Joannaeh Nagler loved talking about “your little magic notebook” in the Debt-Free Spending Plan, and she talks about how you should document every single purchase you do in your notebook.
-Tracking your spending is not only important because you can see where your money is going.
-But also because the simple act of having to take a notebook out every time you spend will sometimes prevent you from spending if you find it too frivolous to record.
-This has to be one of the most valuable tips in this post.
-Track your spending and it will open your eyes and hopefully change some bad habits.
+This is certainly one of the most valuable tips to become wealthy in your 20s.
+Track your spending, and it will open your eyes and hopefully change some bad habits.
 There are some great apps out there that do this for your automatically like Mint and The Invibed Wealth Coaching Tools.
 Check them out!